anjackson/anjackson.github.io/page/2004-05-12-incompressible-irrotational-flow-around-a-cylinder-in-a-duct.md

 created: 1084353094
 permalink: "/ix2v/comphys/docs/ug/y2-fe-flow.pdf/"
 ---
-!!!Incompressible Irrotational Flow around a Cylinder in a Duct !!An application of finite element methods
+### Incompressible Irrotational Flow around a Cylinder in a Duct
+## An application of finite element methods
 This experiment concerned the accurate simulation, via the finite element method, of the behaviour of an incompressible irrotational fluid flow around a cylinder